 When travelers decide to book flights to Canada, one word usually comes to mind: cold.
 In most cases, this is very true.
 Toronto however, is as far south as the French Riviera and has four seasons that vary in weather.
-Packing largely depends on when you are planning your visit.
-If you have already picked your travel dates it will be easier to know what to expect.

 How to Pack for Toronto